NVIDIA/clara-dicom-adapter/docs/setup/setup.md

 > [!Note]
-> Before running DICOM Adapter, adjust the values of `watermarkPercent` and `reservedSpaceGB` based on
+> Before running DICOM Adapter, adjust the values of `watermarkPercent` and `reserveSpaceGB` based on
 > the expected number of studies and size of each study.
-Suggested value for `reservedSpaceGB` is 2x to 3x the
+Suggested value for `reserveSpaceGB` is 2x to 3x the
-> size of a single study times the number of configured Clara AE Titles.
+> size of a single study multiply by the number of configured Clara AE Titles.

 > [!Note]
 > If DICOM Adapter is restarted before a C-STORE-RQ completes, associate is properly released and